 With SLAS Online launched in the middle of a pandemic, Gonzalo noted how overwhelming and unfamiliar the process was for the first batch of grantees.

 “Unlike doon sa dati na pwede kaming magtrabaho in our respective offices, student affairs work from home din, and they also observe skeletal work arrangements,” he said.

 COVID-19 also plays a factor in delays.
+Only one staff from the Office of Student Financial Assistance could report to work for two days at a time.
 When a staff tests positive for the virus, the skeleton workforce can be put on hold for up to two weeks.

 Struggling while waiting

 Clarissa Westram, a first year student from UP Mindanao, was among the first batch of students who applied for SLAS Online.